From Training to Generalization: Improving Moral Reasoning Through Pragmatic Inference: Related Works

-\textbf{Pragmatic Inference and Moral Reasoning}.
 In this work, we leverage pragmatic inference to facilitate LLMs to achieve stronger performance in moral reasoning.
-Pragmatic inference refers to the process of deriving conclusions of meanings based on context, intention, and language use \cite{elder_pragmatic_2024}.
-The inferential process is often not verbally realized and, instead, involves evaluations made at the metapragmatic level \cite{kadar_understanding_2013}.
-That is, humans construct meta links that connect an instance of language use to certain social qualities (e.g., linking the phrase ``thank you'' to the concept of politeness).
-They learn these metapragmatic links over their physical and social experiences, which are entirely absent in LLMs.
-These limitations suggest that: (i) the inferential process, that is not verbally realized and often does not need to for humans, needs to be textualized so that LLMs can learn; and (ii) the context, where humans gain their experiences, need to sufficiently textualized, including both societal (e.g., social norms) and situational contexts (e.g., situated interpretations of language use).
-Without effective methods to textualize them, it is not a surprise that moral reasoning has long been a challenge in the broader field of artificial intelligence~\cite{allen2005artificial,van2014hybrid,wallach2020machine}.
+To reiterate, pragmatic inference refers to the process of deriving conclusions of meanings based on context, intention, and language use \cite{elder_pragmatic_2024}.
+The inferential process is, however, not often explicitly stated even in human interactions.
+It is rather common from human speakers to present their moral judgment without specifying how they make it.
+The inferences thus stay non-verbally at the level of metapragmatic awareness, where meta-links are built between an instance of language use and social variables (e.g., linking the phrase ``thank you'' to the social norm of politeness) \cite{kadar_understanding_2013}.
+Humans learn these metapragmatic links not just from language input, but also through physical and social experiences.
+The latter is absent in LLMs.
+Therefore, for LLMs to learn, the inferential process where metapragmatic links are built needs to be textualized, involving relevant social variables, such as context and moral foundations.

-\textbf{Moral Foundations Theory (MFT)}~\cite{haidt2004intuitive, graham2013moral} offers a framework for understanding human moral reasoning.
-It hypothesizes that moral judgments are guided by several domain-specific foundations, i.e., care, fairness, loyalty, authority, sanctity, and liberty.
-These foundations capture the diversity of moral concerns and have been widely adopted in psychology and computational social science~\cite{johnson2018classification}.
-They provide a principled way to annotate, analyze, and model moral dimensions in language, making them particularly relevant for studying how LLMs represent and reason about morality~\cite{forbes2020social,ziems2022moral}.
+\textbf{Moral Foundations Theory (MFT).} \citet{haidt2004intuitive} and \citet{graham2013moral} describe a framework for understanding human morals and moral reasoning.
+MFT hypothesizes that moral judgments are guided by domain-specific foundations, i.e., care, fairness, loyalty, liberty, authority, and sanctity.
+These foundations capture the diversity of moral concerns and have been widely adopted in computational social science~\cite{johnson2018classification,wendell2021classifying,reinig2024survey}.
+They provide a principled way to annotate, analyze, and model moral dimensions in language, making them particularly relevant for studying how LLMs represent and reason about morality.